 - Poyungun Rocks – Has accommodation and private homes

-- Cathedral Beach – Has basic take away foods and convenience store
+- Cathedral Beach – Has basic take away foods, fuel and a convenience store

 - Happy Valley – Convenience store carrying basic supplies and accommodation